nickapic/Cyber-Security-Knowledge/README.md

 Day 1 : Basic of Linux Stack Smashing/ Buffer Overflows / Intro to GDB

-Day 2 : Practice on HTB and a Challenge from Tenable CTF
+Day 2 : Practice on HTB

 Day 3: Basic AD Enumeration via Power View and using The AD Module